-And because we’ve all read the papers and seen the Met Police having a dance off, here are a few of the other, lesser reported highlights.
+But I feel like you never really hear about the very best bits.
+We’ve all read the papers, we’ve all seen the Met Police having a dance off, and yeah the floats and music are good.
+But here are a few of the other, lesser reported highlights.

 1. You get to wee in other people’s houses

 Forget portaloos.
 Got a pound?
 Step this way to the VIP toilets, my friend: Flat 29, first door on the left, it’s like a big west London-wide game of Through the Keyhole.

 There’s no need to restrict yourself to the space behind the floats or soundsystems – when the Carnival’s in town, the only reason that fence, wall, bus stop, or DHL truck exists is to cater for the rhythmic swaying of your ass.
 So get up high.
 Your city demands it.

 Sitting on the kerb with a box of curry and a drink is usually a sign that you’re too drunk to get into Dalston Superstore, but this isn’t the case at Carnival.
 If you’re hammering back jerk chicken and pausing only to sip booze from a glass adorned with feathers that match your splendid headdress, then it’s time to reacquaint yourself with the pavement.
 Just, err mind the broken glass.

 4. String vests are actively encouraged